Exceptional Tannaka groups only arise from cubic threefolds: On Fano varieties of lines

 \end{proposition}

-\begin{proof} When~$X$ has isolated singularities, this is equation (1.21.1) in \cite{AltmanKleiman}, whose proof relies on corollary 1.4, lemma 1.14 and prop.
+\begin{proof} With the notation in \cite{AltmanKleiman}, theorem 3.3~(iv) therein states that~$F$ is the zero locus of a regular section of the locally free sheaf~$\Sym^3 Q$.
+Note that the statement of theorem 3.3~(iv) gives a somewhat weaker statement: for each~$x \in F$ at which~$F$ has dimension~$\le 2$, the subvariety~$F$ is the zero subscheme of a section~$s_x$ of~$\Sym^3 Q$ which is regular at~$x$.
+Anyway, it is clear from its proof that the section~$s_x$ can be taken to be the same for all points~$x \in F$.
+When~$X$ has isolated singularities, the identity in the statement is equation (1.21.1) in \cite{AltmanKleiman}, whose proof relies on corollary 1.4, lemma 1.14 and prop.
 1.15 (i) in loc. cit..
-However, with the notation therein, the proof of these facts only uses that~$F$ is the zero subscheme of a regular section of the locally free sheaf~$\Sym^3 Q$.
-By theorem 3.3~(iv) in loc. cit., this latter fact is true more generally when~$\dim F \le 2$, hence the result follows.
-Note that the statement of theorem 3.3~(iv) gives a somewhat weaker statement: for each~$x \in F$ at which~$F$ has dimension~$\le 2$, the subvariety~$F$ is the zero subscheme of a section~$s_x$ of~$\Sym^3 Q$ which is regular at~$x$.
-Anyway, it is clear from its proof that the section~$s_x$ can be taken to be the same for all points~$x \in F$. \end{proof}
+However, the proof of these facts only uses that~$F$ is the zero locus of a regular section of~$\Sym^3 Q$, hence holds under our more general assumptions. \end{proof}

 The main goal of this section is to complement \cite{AltmanKleiman} by describing precisely the cases where~$F$ is not of dimension~$2$.
 When~$X$ is a cone over a cubic surface with finitely many lines~$F$ has dimension~$2$; see \cref{Ex:ConesOverCubicSurfacesWithFinitelyManyLines}.
 On the other hand, in \cref{Ex:ConesOverNonnormalCubicSurfaces,,Ex:ConesOverEllipticCurves} we saw that the Fano variety of a cone over a nonnormal cubic surface or over an integral cubic plane curve has dimension~$3$.
 The twisted plane in \cref{Ex:TwistedPlane} also furnishes such an example: